 1. As far as they go, employ such materials as you find ready provided to your hands.
-These materials are such words as, in relation to the subject in question, are to be found already existing in the language :-the words, and thereby the relations, in the designation of which they are respectively employed.
+These materials are such words as, in relation to the subject in question, are to be found already existing in the language : the words, and thereby the relations, in the designation of which they are respectively employed.
 Set them down together, one after another, for example in columns, as many as in the first instance you can think of or find, adding from time to time others as they occur.

 2. When you have got enough of them to begin upon, whatsoever be the field of which you were then endeavouring to take a survey, among the words the import of which is contained within the limits of it, look out for the one of which the import presents itself as most extensive.
 See whether it exactly covers the whole extent of the proposed field of your survey.
-If yes, employ it for your universal trunk: if not, you must frame some word which, by its import, shall, after what explanation may be found necessary, present to view, in the most effectual manner, the whole contents of that same field.
+If yes, employ it for your universal trunk ; if not, you must frame some word which, by its import, shall, after what explanation may be found necessary, present to view, in the most effectual manner, the whole contents of that same field.

-3. The universal trunk being thus formed or made, for the first pair of branches look out for the two words, the imports of which present themselves as being both of them contained in the trunk, and at the same time the most extensive of all those that are: applying to them the test herein described, observe whether within their imports, taken together, the whole matter of the trunk be comprehended:-if yes, there is your first pair of minor aggregates given-your first ramification made.
+3. The universal trunk being thus found or made, for the first pair of branches look out for the two words, the imports of which present themselves as being both of them contained in the trunk, and at the same time the most extensive of all those that are; applying to them the test herein described, observe whether purpose he had even brought together a few exemplifications.
+But, seeing to what a length they had led him from the main purpose, and considering that where, by any person by whom, after such particular discussion and explanation, the reality of the benefit is not recognised in that part of the field which has here been operated upon, still less reazonable would be the expectation of seeing it recognised on any other ground, of which no more than the slightest and most general view could be presented, he struck them out.